Mini Bonsai

 How and when do we water them?

 How about watering?
-The sign they need it is simple.
+The sign that they need water is simple.
 You can hold it up and check its weight.
-If you feel it right, it may say I am hungry, please.
-So, next, you need to prepare a bucket/pail or bowl with water and sink it (under part of a moss ball).
-After ten minutes, they shall feel satisfied.
+If you feel it is light, it may say I am hungry, please.

 The latest style

 For these reasons, there are many kinds of Mini-Bonsai.
-Some of them are not Japanese plants but different kinds (For example, a banyan tree).
-If you are interested in them, try to type Bonsai moss ball.
+Some are not Japanese plants but different kinds (for example, a banyan tree).
+If you are interested in them, try typing Bonsai moss ball.
 You would get surprisingly much information!

 They are from 2000 Japanese yen to 5000 yen approximately.
 (By the size).